useful-forks/useful-forks.github.io/README.md

 ![logo](media/useful-forks-logo.png)

 # Useful Forks
 Adding a sorted list of starred forks to the GitHub forks page.
 Results are filtered out if there were never any commits pushed since the fork was created.

+This is meant to help with increasing the discoverability of useful forks of open-source projects.
+Some times, a project might be abandoned, or someone had a different idea of how it should be implemented...
+And when you go looking for those interesting forks, you find yourself searching through potentially hundreds of forks.

+---

 The project is released as:
 1. A website: great for people that just want to use this tool every now and then.
 2. A Chrome Extension: has the advantage of always performing the search whenever you open a project's GitHub Forks page.

----

 ## Website (WIP)
 The project is [available online](https://payne911.github.io/useful-forks/) thanks to GitHub Pages.